 With UPS and FedEx agreements becoming more and more complicated, many companies are looking at third party professionals for help.
 Here are some helpful insider tips for you to consider next time you negotiate your UPS/FedEx agreement.

-- Make sure you completely understand your shipping data, your shipping profile and your shipping characteristics.
-Your carriers know everything about your shipments and you need to as well.
+Make sure you completely understand your shipping data, your shipping profile and your shipping characteristics.
+Your carriers know everything about your shipments.
+You need to as well.

-- Utilize a Third Party-Carrier Neutral Shipping System.
+Utilize a Third Party Carrier-Neutral Shipping System.
 The shipping systems your carriers give you, UPS WorldShip and FedEx ShipManager, may seem like a great deal because they’re free, but the carriers are giving them to you for a reason.
-When you use their systems you are putting the carries in complete control of your shipping.
-If you have a carrier provided shipping system, and if your system is interfaced to your ERP system (host system) and if you are giving the majority of your business to a single carrier, you are known in the industry to be a “CAPTURED ACCOUNT”.
+When you use their systems you are putting the carriers in complete control of your shipping.
+If you have a carrier provided shipping system, and if your system is interfaced to your ERP system (host system) and if you are giving the majority of your business to a single carrier, you are known in the industry to be a “CAPTURED ACCOUNT.”
 Don’t be married to your carrier; divorce is expensive and the carriers know it.
 You will be able to negotiate a much better agreement when you have shipping options.
-The amount of money you save by having a carrier impartial shipping platform will be much greater than the nominal monthly cost of the system.
+The amount of money you save by having a carrier-impartial shipping platform will be much greater than the nominal monthly cost of the system.
 Do not put yourself in this position; your contract will reflect it in a negative way.

 Understand all of your accessorial charges: Residential Adjustments, Dimensional Weight, Address Corrections, etc., and how they affect your total spend.

 Look at your minimum net charges and how they affect your effective discounts.

 Speak with a professional parcel shipping consultant who negotiates carrier agreements for a living.
 They will likely save you 10% to 30% more than you will ever be able to save by doing it yourself.